 Parent/s will have an option of joining a chartered boat trip for a Cypress Island adventure on the last day of camp.

 Friday Harbor visit via Washington State Ferry

-Lime Kiln State Park visit with professional docent
+Lime Kiln State Park visit (3rd-5th grade group only)

 Boat ride to explore a local Island with our partners, Island Express

 Marine ecosystem connections

 Nature Calm with yoga & mindfulness

 Environmental service project

 Note: Lunch is not included, students will need to pack their own lunch, water, and snacks each day.
 CV19 Policies

 Southern Resident Superheroes is held in Anacortes, WA on beautiful Fidalgo Island.